Optimization of Beyond Diagonal RIS: A Universal Framework Applicable to Arbitrary Architectures: Conclusion

 \section{Conclusion}

 This paper studied the optimization of BD-RIS, focusing mainly on sum-rate maximization and transmit power minimization for MU-MISO systems.
-For each problem, we custom-developed a partially proximal ADMM algorithm.
+For each problem, we custom-developed a pp-ADMM algorithm.
 The proposed algorithms offer several advantages.
 First, they are architecture-independent and thus applicable to any BD-RIS architecture.
-Second, they are computationally efficient, with each subproblem in the ADMM framework either admitting a closed-form solution or being solvable with low complexity.
+Second, they are computationally efficient, with each subproblem either admitting a closed-form solution or being solvable with low complexity.
 Finally, they exhibit desirable theoretical convergence properties under mild assumptions.
-The proposed framework can also be extended to encompass other utility functions and MU-MIMO systems.
+The proposed framework can be generalized in various aspects, including accommodating other utility functions, extending to MU-MIMO systems, incorporating statistical CSI, supporting different operating modes, and considering finite-resolution admittances.
 Extensive simulation results demonstrate that our approaches achieve better trade-off between performance and CPU time compared to existing state-of-the-art methods.

-Another interesting insight drawn from our simulations is that the tree-connected RIS --- known to be optimal in single-user MISO systems --- is no longer optimal in multi-user systems.
-As an important direction of future work, we aim to identify the optimal BD-RIS architectures for multi-user systems. \appendices
+Another interesting insight drawn from our simulations is that the tree-connected RIS, known to be optimal in single-user MISO systems, is no longer optimal in multiuser systems. {Motivated by this observation, we theoretically identify the optimal BD-RIS architectures in multiuser systems in our recent work \cite{graphtit}.
+The current paper has served as an algorithmic tool in \cite{graphtit} to validate its theoretical results.}